Upper chest training …are you doing it?

 - Hold the stretch.
 You should feel it burn – then really slowly, bring the weights back up, increasing your grip only as they get towards the vertical position.
 Make the pecs do the work, don’t push with your hands.
 After 2-3 reps you will begin to feel your pectoral muscles ‘tremble‘ with the stress, each time you move the weights from the horizontal.

 - You may be able to do only a few of these using this technique- but they will be quality reps.

-If you feel that your upper chest development is lacking, then one way of solving this is to perform upper chest exercises most of the time during your chest workout routine.
+If you feel that your upper chest development is lacking – increase the volume of upper chest exercises for your chest workout routine.